Analysis | The advantages of incumbency are crumbling away for Trump

 The Trump operation, however, hadn’t just raised buckets of money, it had spent it at a prodigious clip, more than $1 billion even before his convention had occurred.
 Much of it was spent to raise more money.
 Other expenditures seemed highly questionable in retrospect, as documented recently by the New York Times.

 Biden now appears assured of having all the resources he needs for the duration of the campaign.
-Significantly, he is currently airing many more television ads in battleground states than Trump, although that doesn’t mean Trump won’t ramp up in the coming weeks.
+Significantly, he is airing many more television ads in battleground states than Trump, although that doesn’t mean Trump won’t ramp up in the coming weeks.

 Trump, however, is not without assets to use in the final weeks.
 As president, he can use the levers of the federal government to benefit himself politically — and is doing so.